Primis1/Obsidian-Vault/back-end/GO Base/Channels/Goroutine.md

 	- #goroutine is golang adaptation of `coroutines`, they are allow to pause and resume the flow within the thread
 - ==work sharing / work stealing== - go uses dual model for task managing within multiple goroutines
 2. Generally, devs ==should not care much about inner process== of garbage collector or scheduler, because ==a)== GO team change it quiet often; ==b)== GO does ==NOT== provide much utilities to adjust go-runtime
-To know:
+3. `select` - key lets the #goroutine wait for multiple channels To know:
 1. Go's goroutine are NOT system threads nor processes, they are ==*light-weight*== threads   that are managed by ==GO== ==runtime== and ==queue== within it